 Determining the right status for a worker depends on the facts of each specific situation.
 For example, if an Iowa company hires a courier to pick up a package from New York City and transport it to Des Moines but makes no other restrictions on how, when, or in what manner the courier does so, this is a clear independent contractor relationship.
 On the other hand, if the Iowa company requires that a worker start at a company-controlled warehouse in New York City, put on a company uniform, drive the package in its company truck, make scheduled daily stops to check in with the company, take a particular route, arrive at a specific time, and adhere to a company code of conduct while in transit, the relationship would likely be an employment relationship (albeit a temporary one).

 In many working relationships, however, it isn’t this easy to distinguish whether a worker is or isn’t an employee.
-The courts will evaluate how much control over a worker is enough to establish an employment rather than a contract relationship.
+The courts will evaluate how much control over a worker is enough to establish employment rather than a contractual relationship.
 For example, if the aforementioned business allows the courier to drive his own truck but requires him to take a certain route and make regular check-ins with the company, it may or may not be enough to turn the nature of the work into an independent contractor relationship.
 All relevant facts must be addressed on a case-by-case basis to determine whether a worker is properly classified as an employee or an independent contractor.

 Workers’ Compensation Protection for Iowa Employees